OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 All conformance profiles culminate, in that the MINIMUM MVCR is used to build the EXPLICIT MVCR, which is used to create a COMPLIANT MVCR, all of which is used to develop SCOPE(s).

-The MINIMUM MVCR can be used to create any type of consent record as long as it is not for explict compliance.

 ### 6.2  MINIMUM MVCR :

+The MINIMUM MVCR can be used to create any type of consent record as long as it is not for explict compliance for sensitive data.

 The  Objective of the MINIMUM MVCR is to:
 * 1. Provide Proof of Consent